How to Tell if You Have Hard Water

 Yes.
 Minerals such as calcium and magnesium, which make water hard, are essential minerals that help to fulfill your body’s daily dietary needs.
 In fact, hard water has actually been linked to lowering the risk for heart disease.

-Those wondering “how hard is water in my area” can check with their neighbors to see if they’re experiencing hard water issues.
+Check with your neighbors to see if they’re experiencing hard water issues.
 If you’re on city water, you might also call the city water department, which can tell you if the area has hard water.
 City water treatment plants typically don’t soften water to optimal levels due to the expense of treating so much water.